ccutrer/rspec-openhab-scripting/README.md

 At this time, the gem is barely past proof of concept.
 There are several limitations that will hopefully be resolved as it matures:
- * actions may or may not work (you probably want to stub them anyway)
  * persistence (item history) will not work

 ## Usage